What is network-attached storage?

 File vs. block vs. object storage

 Each storage type can be used in different ways.
-For example, file storage for local file sharing, and block storage for high-performance applications.
+For example, file storage for local file sharing, or database and business applications, and block storage for high-performance applications.
 On the other hand, you can use object storage to store unstructured data like email, videos, image files, web pages, and sensor data produced by the Internet of Things (IoT).

 How does NAS work?